epfl-lara/stainless/README.md

 [  Info  ] ╚══════════════════════════════════════════════════════════════════════════════════════════╝
 [  Info  ] Shutting down executor service.
 ```
+If you see funny symbols instead of the beautiful ASCII art, run Stainless with `--no-colors` option for clean ASCII output with standardized error message format.

-This archive of Stainless only requires JDK17.
+The release archive of Stainless only requires JDK17.
 In particular, it needs neither a Scala compiler nor SBT.
 It is shipped with Z3 4.8.14 and Princess.
+If z3 API is not found, use option `--solvers=smt-z3` to rely on the executable.

 ## SBT Stainless plugin

 Alternatively, one may integrate Stainless with SBT.
 The supported Scala versions are `3.2.0` and `2.13.6`
 To do so, download [sbt-stainless](https://github.com/epfl-lara/stainless/releases), and move it to the directory of the project.
 Assuming the project's structure is: